 Figure 8: Plot of the Annual Average Values of Amount of Precipitation against the Population at Onitsha and Nnewi

 The dewpoint is the temperature at which air becomes saturated with moisture, leading to condensation (dew, fog, etc.).
-Human population growth, especially in urban areas, can affect the dewpoint in a few ways (e.g. Oke, 1982) (i) Urban areas, with concrete, asphalt, and minimal vegetation, retain heat more effectively than rural areas.
+Human population growth, especially in urban areas, can affect the dewpoint in a few ways (Oke, 1982) (i) Urban areas, with concrete, asphalt, and minimal vegetation, retain heat more effectively than rural areas.
 This leads to warmer air temperatures, which can increase the capacity of the air to hold moisture and raise the dewpoint.
 However, because heat can also dry out the air, the exact effect depends on the balance between moisture sources and heat. (ii) Human activities (such as irrigation, air conditioning, and industrial processes) release more water vapor into the atmosphere, increasing the local dewpoint.

-Humidity refers to the concentration of water vapor in the air, and human activities can directly and indirectly influence it (e.g. United Nations Environment Programme, 2024).
+Humidity refers to the concentration of water vapor in the air, and human activities can directly and indirectly influence it (United Nations Environment Programme, 2024).
 Cities often have higher humidity levels due to the heat island effect and the release of water vapor from anthropogenic sources like industry, transportation, and vegetation irrigation.
 This increases the atmospheric moisture content, especially during warm seasons.
 When forests are replaced by agriculture or urban areas, the natural process of evapotranspiration (water released by plants) decreases, potentially reducing humidity in those regions.
 However, in urbanized areas with large populations, the use of water resources (for irrigation, artificial lakes, etc.) can increase local humidity.
-By implication, human population growth, through activities like urbanization, industrialization, land-use changes, and production of GHGs impact local and regional precipitation patterns (e.g. Kaufmann & Seto, 2001; Foley et al., 2005).
+By implication, human population growth, through activities like urbanization, industrialization, land-use changes, and production of GHGs impact local and regional precipitation patterns (Kaufmann & Seto, 2001; Foley et al., 2005).

 Large cities can enhance convection, leading to increased localized precipitation.
 This is known as the "urban precipitation effect."
 Cities can produce more rainfall through the combination of the urban heat island effect, increased aerosols from pollution (which serve as cloud condensation nuclei), and enhanced moisture from human activities.
 Large-scale deforestation disrupts the hydrological cycle, as trees play a crucial role in water vapor release (evapotranspiration).
 This can lead to reduced rainfall in deforested regions and even drought conditions.
 GHG emissions and subsequent global warming, largely driven by human activity, are shifting precipitation patterns worldwide.